Reading and Phonics

 Develop an understanding and appreciation of a wide range of literary and non-fiction texts.

 Reading at Woodlands

-Once children have progressed on to ‘free readers’ there is a large selection of books in each classroom for children to choose from and they are encouraged to read a variety of text types and books by different authors.
+Once children have progressed on to ‘Free Readers’ there is a large selection of books in each Key Stage Library for children to choose from and they are encouraged to read a variety of text types and books by different authors.

 Children read to an adult several times a week in school according to their needs and we ask that parents and carers support their child at home in line with our home-school agreement.

 Reading at home

 Click on the links below for lists of recommended books for each year group: